How to use the GROW model to teach English online

 – Wonderful!
 I love your choice.
 I especially love the word “wanderlust”.
 It sounds romantic.

-It must be noted that while the learner keeps picking up those 5 words out of all his notes, they actually go through all of them once again, thus reading them again, repeating them again, seeing them again, revising what they mean and pronouncing them again.
+While the learner keeps picking those 5 words out of all their notes, they go through all of them again, reading them, repeating them, seeing them again, revising what they mean and pronouncing them again.

-Even if they don’t do it loudly, the process is happening in their head and it helps them to revise everything they have “gone through” during the lesson.
+Even if they don’t do it loudly, the process is happening in their head.
+It helps them revise everything they have “gone through” during the lesson.

 Now the learner must formulate their will.